Sports in the Kansas City metropolitan area: Sports headquarters

 Kansas City and nearby Overland Park, Kansas were once the home of the National Collegiate Athletic Association, and has hosted ten men's final fours, more than any other city.
 However, Kansas City will be unable to host an 11th Final Four due to the NCAA's requirement starting with the 1997 tournament that all Final Four venues have a minimum seating capacity of 30,000.

 In recognition of Kansas City's ten final fours, the National Association of Basketball Coaches are based in the city, and operates a full-time museum in the new Sprint Center, which opened in 2007 and is now known as T-Mobile Center.

 Kansas City is home to the Mid–America Intercollegiate Athletics Association, an NCAA Division II conference of 14 schools in Kansas, Missouri, Nebraska and Oklahoma.
 The National Association of Intercollegiate Athletics was formed in Kansas City.
-The national basketball tournament for the NAIA takes place each year in Kansas City's Municipal Auditorium.
+The NAIA national men's basketball tournament takes place each year in Kansas City's Municipal Auditorium.

 The Negro Leagues Baseball Museum is located in the 18th and Vine district.